Do you rely on caffeinated beverages? Cutting back can change more than you’d expect. Here’s how I reduced coffee consumption and what it did for me.

 - The water is filtered through activated charcoal, which traps caffeine but allows flavor compounds to pass.

-- New beans are then soaked in this flavor‑rich, caffeine‑free water so they lose caffeine without sacrificing taste.
+- New beans are then soaked in this flavor‑rich, caffeine‑free water so they lose caffeine while retaining taste.

 Because the process is slower, it’s more expensive.
 But it avoids solvents.